oracle-livelabs/oci/apps-cloud-adventure-cio/06-analytics/analytics.md

 Do not forget to answer the Adventure Check Point questions at the end of the exercise!

-## ERP & HCM: Integrate data from core business operations finance with workforce-related data to gain comprehensive insights for decision-making.
+## ERP & HCM: Integrate data from finance with workforce-related data to gain comprehensive insights for decision-making.